LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK05-D1-ComplexDomain.md

 #### Model Relationships Supported by Entity Framework

-EF Core 3.1 supports one-to-one, one-to-many, as well as inheritance.
+- EF Core 3.1 only supported one-to-one, one-to-many, as well as inheritance.

-- While many-to-many relationships aren't automatically implemented in version 3.1, you can implement this relationship by using a model entity that represents a join table.

-  But, most of the time this relationship isn't needed and just complicates your system.

-  For example (Question):

-  Do we need a many-to-many relationship to manage books that have multiple authors and authors that have written multiple books?[^4]

-- Inheritance doesn't translate well to a database schema.
-All the inherited properties end up in one table.

-EF 6 automatically implements many-to-many relationships.
+- EF 6.0 and above automatically implements all of the above as well as many-to-many relationships.

 #### The database